 - The best movies on HBO Go and HBO Now

 Steven Soderbergh returned to feature films after his four-year hiatus with this NASCAR heist film.
 Toplined by a great cast (including Channing Tatum, Adam Driver, Daniel Craig, Katie Holmes, Riley Keough, and Katherine Waterston), Logan Lucky channels the easy energy and breezy fun of Soderbergh’s Ocean’s films.
-This feel good movie on Amazon Prime won’t blow you away with its originality, but when everyone is operating at this level, the joy becomes infectious. —E.S.
+This feel-good movie on Showtime won’t blow you away with its originality, but when everyone is operating at this level, the joy becomes infectious. —E.S.

-11) Nick and Norah’s Infinite Playlist (Amazon Prime, free with ads)
+11) Nick and Norah’s Infinite Playlist (HBO Max)

 Nominated for best picture and co-written by Mad Max’s George Miller (who went on to direct the movie’s sequel, Babe: Pig in the City) people forget too often that Babe is more than the cute pig movie.
 It’s also a poignant, deeply moving, and occasionally harrowing story about finding compassion in unexpected places and the unlikely triumph of a group of underdogs (and one under-pig.)
 Even today, it’s still hard not to tear up when Farmer Hoggett tells Babe, “That’ll do, pig.
 That’ll do.” —Chris Osterndorf

 13) Elf (Amazon Prime, HBO Max)